 That is the Christian account.
 What then are the other explanations for human life out there and what do they promise?

 There’s no perfect way to label these two accounts.
 I’m going to use somewhat awkward labels because I’m trying to avoid language that would deliberately condemn or praise them.
-The labels I’ve decided to use are the techno-nationalist vision and the equity-justice vision.
+The labels I’ve decided to use are the techno-naturalist vision and the equity-justice vision.

 Both of these visions have something important in common: they’re both salvation stories.
 They both acknowledge limits and problems and offer a way to overcome them in order to usher in a new pseudo or fully utopian human reality.
 It’s important to see this, because if we miss the aspirational promises of these visions, we miss an important part of their imaginative power.
 Why do these visions grab us?
 Because of what they promise.
 These are yearnings we all have – it makes perfect sense.
 An effective evangelistic strategy that encounters another religion must at some level attempt to address the concerns and aspirations of that religion and show how they are better addressed by Christ.
 We need to tell a better story.